Does any of this feel familiar?

 If after all of this, you’re still procrastinating, consider not doing the task at all.
 Perhaps it’s just not right for you.

-We don’t all have to be size 10, and super-fit.
+We don’t all have to be super-fit.
 We don’t all have to write books, make art, or speak several languages.
 You are not a failure if you don’t have your own business, a home worthy of interior magazines, or whatever else it is you’re procrastinating about.

-Let it go, and learn to love what you have.
-Not what the world says you should want.
+Let it go.
+Learn to love and enjoy what you have, not what the world says you should want.
 Find what brings you joy, and do more of that.
 Life is too short for anything else.

 If you found this post helpful, you might like The Creative Companion, my bi-weekly newsletter for creatives, full of tips, resources and insights into the creative life from me, and from our growing community.
 Click here to get it sent to directly you.